Educational Studies Department (EDS)

 Field Experience II in Early Childhood Education: Birth-Kindergarten

-Under the direction of a university supervisor and in cooperation with an approved teacher, the student will engage in a professional experience in a selected early childhood, infant/toddler through kindergarten setting.
-Teacher candidates will develop their professionalism, guidance techniques, and conflict resolution skills.
-Teacher candidates will also develop and implement activities and lessons including units of instruction as well as build and maintain the environment for a designated developmental range.
+Under the direction of a university supervisor and in cooperation with an approved teacher, the student engages in a professional experience in a selected early childhood, infant/toddler through kindergarten setting.
+Teacher candidates develop their professionalism, guidance techniques, and conflict resolution skills.
+Teacher candidates also develop and implement activities and lessons including units of instruction as well as build and maintain the environment for a designated developmental range.
 Prerequisite: ECE 415; taken concurrently with ECE 424 and ECE 460; admission to teacher education.
 Consent of department.
 Offered Fall, Spring.

 ECE 460 Cr.3